-- a) There were no known trends, demands, commitments, events or uncertainties that had or will have a material impact on the Company's liquidity other than those discussed in the Plan of Operation, Item 2- Management's Discussion and Plan of Operations. - b) There were no known events that triggered direct or contingent financial obligation that is material to the Company including any default or acceleration of an obligation. - c) There was no material off-balance sheet transaction, arrangements, obligations (including contingent obligations) and other relationship of the company with unconsolidated entities or other persons created during the reporting period. - d) There were no material commitments for capital expenditures. - e) There were no other known trends, events, or uncertainties that have had or that are reasonably expected to have a material impact on net sales or income other than what was mentioned in the Plan of Operation, Item 2 Management's Discussion and Analysis. - f) There were no significant elements of income or loss that did not arise from the Company's continuing operations. - g) There were no seasonal aspects that had material effect on the financial condition or results of operation except as mentioned in the Notes to Financial Statements No 5.
+- a) There were no known trends, demands, commitments, events or uncertainties that had or will have a material impact on the Company's liquidity other than those discussed in the Plan of Operation, Item 2- Management's Discussion and Plan of Operations. - b) There were no known events that triggered direct or contingent financial obligation that is material to the Company including any default or acceleration of an obligation. - c) There were no material off-balance sheet transactions, arrangements, obligations (including contingent obligations) and other relationship of the company with unconsolidated entities or other persons created during the reporting period.

+- d) There were no material commitments for capital expenditures. - e) There were no other known trends, events, or uncertainties that have had or that are reasonably expected to have a material impact on net sales or income other than what was mentioned in the Plan of Operation, Item 2 Management's Discussion and Analysis. - f) There were no significant elements of income or loss that did not arise from the Company's continuing operations. - g) There were no seasonal aspects that had material effect on the financial condition or results of operation.